 The Aegre name plate

-This is the nameplate for The Aegre that was screwed to the back of the cockpit, spanning the entire width of the cockpit.
+This is the name plate for The Aegre that was screwed to the back of the cockpit, spanning the entire width of the cockpit.
 I still have it today.

 The first owner of the boat, Andy Bryce, made it, screwing the brass letters to a wooden base that was an offcut from the original mahogany 1/2 inch planks used to build the hull.